ubc-library-rc/intro_to_tidyverse/content/package_examples.md

                              end=3)
 ```

 Why might we want to do this?
 Lets say you have long strings of letters, like a DNA sequence.
 R only likes to match perfect matches to each other.
-Matching partial matches is hard.
+Matching partial matches is hard, but R does have ways of doing this.

-Let's pretend you have two sets of DNA sequences, each with over 500 sequences in them.
+Let's pretend you have two datasets of DNA sequences, each with DNA sequences in them.
 Dataset 1, has sequences that are 74 letters (base pairs) long.
-Dataset 2, has sequences that are 32 base pairs long.
+Dataset 2, has sequences that are 32 letters long.

-You know what many of these sequences are actually the same, but R will not merge the 74 letter long sequences with the 32 letter long ones, because they are different lengths, so they can not be perfect matches, by definition.
+You know that many of these sequences are actually from the same organism, but R will not merge the 74 letter long sequences with the 32 letter long ones, because they are different lengths, so they can not be perfect matches by definition.

-If we have an expectation that the 32 letter long sequences (yellow highlighted part) match the 74 letter long sequences (all the letters) starting at letter 27/74 up to 58/74 (see image below.
-Yellow is the expected overlap region), we can use `str_sub` to only keep that region of the 74 letter long sequence.
+If we have an expectation that the 32 letter long sequences (yellow highlighted part) match the 74 letter long sequences (all the letters) starting at letter 27/74 up to 58/74 (see image below ehere yellow is the overlap region), we can use `str_sub` to only keep the region of the 74 letter long sequence that should match the 32 letter long sequence.

 ![](images/dna.png)